Your cycle is more than just your period

 But do you actually know how it all works?

 Let’s break it down, shall we?

-After your period, oestrogen increases in your body This phase is known as the follicular phase That’s because small follicles start to develop on the ovary and eventually, one of these follicles develops into a full-size egg
+After your period, estrogen increases in your body.
+This phase is known as the follicular phase.
+That’s because small follicles start to develop on the ovary and eventually, one of these follicles develops into a full-size egg.